imran27275/FAU-made-template-SS24/README.md

 ## Authors and Acknowledgment

-This project was initiated and completed by Prem Prakash Singh.
+This project was initiated and completed by Md Imran Hossain.

 ## Special Thanks to Our Tutors